department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/phase-2-3-4/session-notes.md

 How much does timing affect your process?
 Can you check patients in early?
 Can you check them in late?
 Is there much of an issue?
 - she doesn't have any restrictions on timing right now.
 They can be checked in at any point, however, if they are more than 30 minutes early they might choose to go do something else.
 With the app they can check in 30 minutes prior or 5 minutes after.
 - they are short two MSAs right now.
-One moved, one has a sick kid, so she's doing extra-duties to cover the phones for them.
+One moved, one has a sick kid, so she's doing extra duties to cover the phones for them.

 Telehealth
 - I noticed that the MSA placed several phone calls to confirm video appointments the following day with patients.